-A copy of the school's e-safety objectives for each year group is available on the school's website.
+A copy of the school's e-safety objectives for each year group is available within the curriculum section of the school's website.

 If pupils encounter material they feel is distasteful, uncomfortable or threatening, they should report the address of the site to a member of staff.
 Pupils will also be taught how to report e- safety incidents outside school by, for instance, reporting to CEOP's website (Child Exploitation and Online Protection) and / or childline.